About the course

 For 2021 entry you'll need:

-- Four GCSEs including Science at grade 4 / C or above and including maths or English at grade 4 / C or above.
+- Four GCSEs at grade 4 / C or above including:

 Equivalent qualifications will be considered.